Nitishdwivedi01/Personal-Finance-Manager---Easy-Level/README.md

 🛠️ Technologies Used

 Python 3.x
-pandas (for data handling & filtering)
+pandas (for data handling & filtering)./
-CSV module (file storage)
+CSV module (file storage)./
-datetime (date parsing & filtering)
+datetime (date parsing & filtering)./

 ▶️ How to Run
-Clone the repository or download files and same all in one folder Install dependencies (if not already installed)
+Clone the repository or download files and same all in one folder./ Install dependencies (if not already installed)./
-Run the project:- python Main_data.py
+Run the project:- python Main_data.py./

 Example Usage
-Enter the date (DD-MM-YYYY) or press Enter for today's date: 26-09-2025
-Enter amount: 1500
+Enter the date (DD-MM-YYYY) or press Enter for today's date: 26-09-2025./ Enter amount: 1500 /
-Enter the expense type (I/Income or E/Expense): E
+Enter the expense type (I/Income or E/Expense): E  /
-Please define the category of the expense: Water
-Enter a short description: Paid water bill
+Please define the category of the expense: Water  / Enter a short description: Paid water bill  /

 ⭐ Contributions are welcome!
 Future advanced versions will need:

-Better UI
+➡️Better UI
-Database integration
+➡️Database integration
-Visualization modules
+➡️Visualization modules
-Feel free to fork the repo and create a pull request
+➡️Feel free to fork the repo and create a pull request